pooltogether/ethdenver-graphql-workshop-app/README.md

 There is a branch for each completed step, so if you get lost you can easily checkout the branch you should be at.

+Branches:

-Branch `step-1`: Setup
+- `step-1`: Setup
-Branch `step-2`: Initialize Apollo Client and Tightbeam Branch `step-3`: Integrate ABIs
+- `step-2`: Initialize Apollo Client and Tightbeam
+- `step-3`: Integrate ABIs
-Branch `step-4`: Display Token Supplies
+- `step-4`: Display Token Supplies
-Branch `step-5`: Integration of Subgraph
+- `step-5`: Integration of Subgraph